-10 Top-Rated Tourist Attractions in Bornholm
+11 Top-Rated Tourist Attractions in Bornholm

+Bornholm lies in the Baltic, 47 kilometers off the Swedish coast and roughly 150 kilometers from Copenhagen.
 Ferries run to the main port, Ronne, from Copenhagen and the German port of Sassnitz.
 You can also fly from Copenhagen, which takes around 35 minutes.

-1 Hammershus Castle Ruins
+1. Hammershus Castle Ruins

 If you head south along the coast for 23 kilometers towards Allinge-Sandvig, one of the most attractive resorts on the island, you'll pass by Hammeren Lighthouse.
 Strategically placed on a rocky plateau to the southwest of the lighthouse are the ruins of Hammershus Castle, built around 1250 for protection against marauding Danish kings.

 Address: Hammershus Castle, Langebjergvej, Bornholm